kvasnyj/carla/README.md

 # carla
-My playground with open-source simulator for autonomous driving research. http://carla.org
+My playground with Carla - open-source simulator for autonomous driving research, developed in cooperation by Intel Labs, Toyota Research Institute and the Computer Vision Center . http://carla.org